yuri-arauj0/yuri-arauj0/README.md

 # Hey you! 🖖🏾

 My name is Yuri and I'm on the 8th semester of Control and Automation Engineer at Catarinense Federal Institute.
-I'm always looking for new ways to enhance my knowledge and skill set in order for me to become a professional Front-End Developer 💻
+I'm always looking for new ways to enhance my knowledge and skill set in order for me to become the best professional I can be. 🦾⚙️💻🤖

 - 🤔 &nbsp; Always exploring new techonologies and developing software solutions.
 - 🎓 &nbsp; Studying Control and Automation Engineer at <a href="https://luzerna.ifc.edu.br">Catarinense Federal Institute</a>.
 - 💼 &nbsp; Working as an English teacher at Scalli Idiomas.
-- 🌱 &nbsp; Learning more about **HTML, CSS, JS**.
+- 🌱 &nbsp; Learning more about **C, Python**.

 ---
 # My Skills 📚🧠